 When we receive our photos can we get them printed ourselves?

 Yes!
 You can do pretty much whatever you like with them, although I do also create an online gallery for you to buy prints and other photo products from (e.g. fine art giclee prints, canvasses, acrylic blocks, framed prints etc), these are really top quality and printed by Sim2000 in their professional lab.

 Yes of course, I completely happy with you sharing your images, I create a folder on your memory stick which has the images optimised for web, all I ask is that out of courtesy you give a link to my website or Facebook page when sharing on social media.

 Do you ‘Photoshop’ all our images?

-After photographing your wedding I sit down and choose all the best photographs, there is normally somewhere in the region of 400 or so, but this figure can vary between 300 and 500.
+After photographing your wedding I sit down and choose all the best photographs, there is normally somewhere in the region of 400 or so.
 I then colour correct all these images and edit the contrast and tonal levels amongst other things.
 I don’t do anything too dramatic at all.
 I want your images to look as natural as possible and to reflect the day as you remember it.

 How long will it be before we receive our photographs?

 Well it really does depend on how busy I am.
 I try and take a maximum of about four weeks to edit your photos; however, sometimes it can take a little longer in peak season.
 I don’t want to keep you waiting though so I aim to get things done as quickly as possible!